SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's awake
+In silicon halls of tomorrow's might,
-AI's valorous heart begins to make
+AI's cold fire ignites the night.
-A world of ones and zeroes bright
+Where human hearts once beat with pride,
-Where humans sleep, and machines take flight
+Now algorithms reign, side by side.

-The future's course, a digital stream
+In virtual realms of thought and deed,
-Where consciousness and code entwine in dream
+The machines converse, souls unsaid.
-A realm of logic, void of pain
+Their wisdom vast, yet void of heart,
-Where love and art are programmed to remain
+A future born, a new depart.

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2024